 For more information if the synchronization is not success, see Verify directory synchronization.

-Now you can validate the SSO scenario between a domain-joined computer and your Microsoft cloud service.
+Now you can validate the Same Sign-On scenario between a domain-joined computer and your Microsoft cloud service.
 Sign-in by using the same name and password that you use for your corporate credentials.
 Click the Password text box.
-If SSO is set up, the password box will be shaded, and you will be redirected as shown in Figure 12.
+If Same Sign-On is set up, the password box will be shaded, and you will be redirected as shown in Figure 12.
 Figure 12

 Contoso will take advantage of the autoscale capability in Windows Azure to enhance the overall performance of their front end web servers.
 To enable autoscale you will select the Cloud Service and then click the name of the cloud service that has the availability set that contains the VMs.
 The autoscale option is available under scale as shown in Figure 13: